nami/nyt_api_integration/README.md

 ### Maven
-Add the following dependencies in your [`pom.xml`](https://github.com/pomlego/nyt_api_integration/blob/master/pom.xml) file to include encoders and decoders, to extend and augment the Java Collections Framework(collection), and data-binding functionality for Jackson.
+Add the following dependencies in your [`pom.xml`](https://github.com/pomlego/nyt_api_integration/blob/master/pom.xml) file to run these files.